JaydeepTamkhane/JS_PracticeProjects/README.md

 ## Project 02: Number Guessing Game

 This project is a simple JavaScript game where players guess a random number within 10 attempts.
 It's designed to practice JavaScript basics and includes basic HTML/CSS for structure and styling.

+## Project 03: Random Password Generator

+This simple web application allows users to generate random passwords.
+It provides control over password length and includes a copy functionality for easy transfer.
+Built with HTML, CSS, and JavaScript, this project reinforces DOM manipulation and random character selection techniques.